-TDR is most common in cities that use Floor-Area-Ratio (FAR) as the primary entitlement tool.
-Because FAR establishes developable square footage for each site, transferring that square footage to other sites is a fairly straight forward and equitable process.
-Raleigh does not regulate density, but instead the number of floors allowed to be developed, which makes implementing TDR more challenging under our zoning regulations.
+TDR is most common in cities that use Floor-Area-Ratio (FAR) as the primary entitlement FEMA Buyout: tool.
+Because FAR establishes developable square Through its Hazard Mitigation Grant Program, footage for each site, transferring that square the Federal Emergency Management Agency (FEMA) offers property buyouts for properties in footage to other sites is a fairly straight forward and equitable process.
+Raleigh does not regulate density, the floodplain that experience nuisance flooding. but instead the number of floors allowed to be Money is allocated to the state through the grant, developed, which makes implementing TDR more this money can cover 75% of cost while state and/ challenging under our zoning regulations. or local money covers the remaining cost.
+Once purchased the property must be converted into open space.
+While this process usually prioritizes homeowners, buyouts of non-residential land